vegaprotocol/governance-templates/mainnet/0.74-proposal-templates/README.md

 To reduce the probability of market or oracle manipulation causing "unfair" mark-to-market settlements or liquidations, markets can be configured to calculate a composite mark price using multiple sources.

-Across all markets, use of a single pyth oracle in the markPriceConfiguration is recommended initially.
+Across all markets, use of a single oracle provided by [Pyth](https://pyth.network/) via Gnosis Chain (which allows for the most frequent updates of the networks currently available to source data) in the `markPriceConfiguration` is recommended initially.

 For detailed information on mark price configurations refer to the [vega docs site](https://docs.vega.xyz/testnet/tutorials/proposals/new-perpetuals-market#mark-price-configuration).